Navigation

 identified victims across 11,999 cases reported to the National Human Trafficking Hotline

-The Connection of the Hospitality Industry
+The Connection to the Hospitality Industry

 75% of human trafficking survivors reported encountering hotels at some point during their exploitation – Human Trafficking Search